mittwald/cli/README.md

   $ mw project delete [PROJECT-ID] [-q] [-f]

 ARGUMENTS
-  PROJECT-ID  ID or short ID of a project; this argument is optional if a default project is set in the context
+  PROJECT-ID  ID or short ID of a project; this argument is optional if a default project is set in the context.

 FLAGS
   -f, --force  Do not ask for confirmation